ticky/dotfiles/platform/all/man/man1/gz.1.markdown

 ## DESCRIPTION

 The gz(1) command calculates the gzipped size of files.
 Each file's non-gzipped size is printed, along with the gzipped size, and the percent reduction in size.
+If more than one file is specified, totals are displayed for original, gzipped size, and percent reduction.

 This is intended to be useful for testing the transmitted sizes of website resources.